bcgov/digital-policy/CPPM-Chapter12.md

     a. applicable legislation, including but not limited to the IMA, and

-    b. corporate policies, standards and procedures.
+    b. corporate policies, standards, processes and procedures.

-2. Make efforts to define the value of their government information and data holdings, and proportionately manage these holdings as enterprise assets in accordance with their value.
+2. Make reasonable efforts to ensure the quality and define the value of their government information and data holdings, and proportionately manage these holdings as enterprise assets in accordance with their value.

+3. Make reasonable efforts to share information and data with other ministries and partners, and to re-use existing information and data, unless restricted by law or policy.

+4. Ensure that information and data is managed to reduce redundancies and enable interoperability.

+The OCIO must:

+5. Support ministries in managing their government information and data holdings.

-## 12.3.4 Enterprise Solutions
+## 12.3.5 Enterprise Solutions

 Ministries must:

-1. Engage with the OCIO when designing or modifying an IT system or application to determine whether components already exist.
+1. Engage with the OCIO when designing or making significant modifications to an IT system or application to determine whether components already exist.

-2. Use enterprise or shared IT solutions, resources and services to avoid duplication when available, appropriate and/or required by corporate policies or standards.
-This includes leveraging existing common components when practicable.
+2. Use enterprise or shared IT solutions, resources and services to avoid duplication when available, appropriate and/or required by corporate policies, standards, processes or procedures.
+This includes leveraging existing common components when reasonable.

-3. Identify opportunities for shared or enterprise solutions based on business needs.
+3. Identify opportunities for new or improved shared or enterprise solutions based on business needs.

-4. When possible, partner with the OCIO and/or other ministries to design, build and evolve common components.
+4. When practicable, partner with the OCIO and/or other ministries to design, build and evolve common components.

-5. Make reasonable efforts to share information, data and code with other ministries and partners, and to re-use existing data, unless restricted by law or policy.

-6. Ensure that IM IT systems and solutions utilize government’s Enterprise Security Gateway services and technology for user identity, authentication, common logon, and user management support.
+5. Ensure that IM IT systems and solutions utilize government’s shared identity services and related technology when identity information management and authentication of individuals, businesses and government workers is required.

 The OCIO must:

 7. Take a leadership role in the design, development, delivery, maintenance, evaluation and continuous improvement of enterprise solutions.

-## 12.3.5 Open Information and Open Data
+## 12.3.6 Open Information, Open Data and Open Solutions

 Ministries must:

 1. Make reasonable efforts to expand public access to government information and data with defined value by making it available online, under the applicable open government licence, unless restricted by law, contract or policy.

-2. Ensure that adequate resources are in place to respond to requests made under FOIPPA.

 The OCIO must:

-3. Set and manage corporate processes for responding to requests made under FOIPPA.
+3. Set corporate processes and manage corporate programs for responding to requests for information made under FOIPPA.

-4. Assist ministries in responding to requests made under FOIPPA.

 Both ministries and the OCIO must: